Assessment of Potential Hydrologic Effects of Sea Level Rise

 Assateague Island, spanning the Maryland-Virginia border has been identified as one of the national seashores facing significant risk from the effects of global climate change.
 This vulnerability is due to the inherently dynamic and unstable nature of barrier islands, the natural resources present on the island, and to its location in a region experiencing some of the highest rates of relative sea level rise along the east coast of the United States.
 These changes will impact use of the island by both humans and fauna; specifically, the island serves as an important breeding ground and habitat for endangered species such as the Piping Plover.
 The impact of climate change and sea-level rise in particular, is expected to include changes in erosion rates, island morphology, marsh health, and groundwater processes.

-Principal Investigator: John Masterson, Massachusetts-Rhode Island Water Science Center
+Principal Investigator: John Masterson, New England Water Science Center - Massachusetts Office

 Project Team: Michael Fienen, Wisconsin Water Science Center